SinaLewis/DnD_session/docs/worldbuilding/people/lady-of-LastCrest.md

 ## Lady of the Last Crest

-We saved the Lady of the Last Crest from being killed by the cultists.
-In return she sent us as envoys to the Smoky Iron Mountains.
+We saved the Lady of the Last Crest (Julia Gilstein) from being killed by the cultists.
+In return she sent us as envoys to the Smoky Iron Mountains, because they stopped sending metal shipments to the town.
+She also wanted us to check in on Mr. Dillygaffer.